elyssontanaka/2_nft_preview_card_component/README-template.md

-# Frontend Mentor - NFT preview card component solution
+# NFT preview card component solution

 This is a solution to the [NFT preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/nft-preview-card-component-SbdUL_w0U).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents